BasemElbarashy/CDL/README.md

-# CDL
-Common-Description Learning
+# Common-Description Learning(CDL)
-This is a new framework to learn simples patterns from a few number of examples and use them to learn harder ones.
-The paper can be found at: arxiv..
+This is a new framework to learn simples patterns from a few number of examples and use them to learn harder ones.\n The paper can be found at: arxiv..
 CDL is a library implements algorithms explaind in the paper and tested the framework on 32 small datasets